-- Trying problems on your own before discussing them with your group. - Giving everyone a chance to try and discuss a problem - Checking your work through multiple approaches usually a group will come up with more than one way to do a problem; this helps you check your work and feel confident. - Do your homework all the way through without checking the answer key AND attempt every problem, even if all you do is write down what you know about the problem.
-See inappropriate behaviors for the reason why. - When you do corrections, make sure you figure out where you went wrong with your solution writing the correct answer will not help you learn, but finding your mistakes and correcting them will.
+- Reading carefully through the problems and thinking about what you are asked before starting any calculations.
+You will find many questions that do not require calculations! - Checking your work through multiple approaches usually there is more than one way to do a problem; this helps you check your work and feel confident. - Do your homework all the way through without checking the answer key AND attempt every problem, even if all you do is write down what you know about the problem.
+See inappropriate behaviors for the reason why. - When you do corrections, make sure you figure out where you went wrong with your solution - writing the correct answer will not help you learn, but finding your mistakes and correcting them will.
 Make your corrections using a different color font so you can refer back to them.
 See inappropriate behaviors for more information.